DCAN-Labs/CABINET/README.md

 ## Arguments

 ### Required positional arguments
-`parmeter-json`: A filepath to the parmeter JSON to run.
+`parameter-json`: A filepath to the parmeter JSON to run.
 See **Setting up the parameters.json** section for more information.

 ### Optional flag arguments
 `--dryrun`: If included `run.py` will validate the parameter json file without running any containers.